outcoldman/outcoldman.com/content/en/2021/2021-02-10-mac-appstore-vigilantes/index.md

 > *...*

 Ok... bud...
 That is low.
 I just looked at Twitter, and it seems like you are from Germany...
 Are we playing a game?
 Who can say mean things about each other?
-Just a note, I am U.S. Citizen, originally from Russia.
+Not that it should matter, but I am U.S. Citizen, originally from Russia.
-Should I call you an N-word for being from Germany?
+History of the nation, location or ethnicity should not define the person, right?

 > *...*
 >